Skrimpton/tkinter-dot-desktop-file-editor/README.md

 ### This is not an actual tool.
 This is to test out stuff and map limitations of aforementioned stuff, my brain, and tkinter.

-It can edit, but handling edits of the key (left side fields) is bad and (for now) disallows saving under at least one safe condition
+It can edit, but handling edits of the keys (left side) is bad and, for now, disallows saving under at least one safe condition
 <br>(to avoid key-clobbering, which would be worse).

 # EPILEPTIC SEIZURE WARNING